shahat/netflix-clone/README.md

 # netflix-clone
+<h1>Master branch </h1>
-this is my new netflix clone MERN stack development
+This is my new netflix clone MERN stack development